Educational Resources

 Turns out, there’s a smart reason.
 Interior locks are actually recommended by the Transported Asset Protection Association (TAPA), a global freight security standard, because external access points become targets for thieves and accidental misuse.

-In other words, external overrides aren’t just convenience—they’re vulnerabilities.
+In other words, external overrides aren’t just convenience, they’re vulnerabilities.
 You can’t really have an external override “just in case” and still claim high protection.
+When you design a system without an external override, reliability stops being a nice-to-have.
+It becomes a design obligation.

 We apply the same principle to our interior locks: